 Cordless Impact Drills vs. Hammer Drills

-The type of force employed by a hammer drill and an impact driver is the fundamental distinction.
+The type of force employed by hammer drills and an impact driver is the fundamental distinction.
 When more power is required, hammer drills utilize a pounding action, as if a hammer were hitting the drill’s rear.
-As the drill spins debris out of the hole, this movement provides the necessary penetration to push the fastener through a hard material.
-Bolts can be driven into concrete, brick, masonry, or heavy metal using hammer drills.
+As the drill spins debris out of the hole, this movement provides the necessary penetration to push the fastener through hard material.
+Bolts can be driven into concrete, brick, masonry, or heavy metal using hammer drills

-An impact driver, like a cordless drill, employs rotational force to drive a screw and stores its bursts of high power until it encounters resistance.
-When working with wood, you’d use an impact driver for lengthy screws or heavy fasteners.
-An impact driver is also lighter than a hammer drill, making it more maneuverable.
+An impact driver, like cordless drills, employs rotational force to drive a screw and stores its bursts of high power until it encounters resistance.
+When working with wood, you’d use these tools for lengthy screws or heavy fasteners.
+An impact driver is also lighter than hammer drills, making it more maneuverable.

 Drilling Concrete with Cordless Impact Drill

-While you can drill a few small holes with a 5-6mm masonry bit on a 1/4-inch hex shank, that’s about the most you can expect for when it comes to drilling concrete with a cordless impact drill.
+While you can drill a few small holes with a 5-6mm masonry bit on a 1/4-inch hex shank, that’s about the most you can expect when it comes to drilling concrete with cordless impact drills.